 Miriam and Gillian didn’t take part in the double sculls as Gillian was still injured.

 Overall, the GB women’s team outperformed the men’s team at a major regatta for the first time and Steve Redgrave and Matthew Pinsent, the stars of GB rowing, lost a Championship race for the first time since 1990.

 World Cup II: Hazewinkel (19-21 June 1998)

 Cath and Dot notched up their third win of the season in the pairs, rowing through Australia in the second half of the race.
 A photo of them in their World Leaders’ yellow vests can be seen here.

-They doubled up in the eight again, which kept its lineup, this time coming third out of four (five had started but New Zealand had an equipment failure before the 500m timing point), and finishing 6.07 seconds behind the winners, which was roughly the same differentials as in Munich.
+They doubled up in the eight again, in a unchanged lineup, this time coming third out of four (five had started but New Zealand had an equipment failure before the 500m timing point), and finishing 6.07 seconds behind the winners, which was roughly the same differentials as in Munich.
 Australia, who were second, were also doubling up.